Buying new phone system – what I learned about VOIP

 Second, and this is the confusing part.
 With VOIP, you don’t have “lines” but bandwidth.
 On our old phones, if someone was on a line, there would be a red light showing that line was in use.
 If there were eight people on the phone, all our lines were in use.
 With VOIP, when someone is on the phone, VOIP opens another band for another call.
 Based on the amount of bandwidth we have, we could (in theory) have 40 people talking on the phone from our office at once.
 Now, our desktop phones do not have 40 lights on them like you would expect on an old phone.
 Essentially, each time someone picks up a phone call, a new “line” opens up.
 Conceptually, it is a bit hard to grasp, but in practice, it solves our issue of running out of lines.

 Third, because the phone calls go over the internet, the phone system is not limited to your physical office.
 Wherever I plug one of my phones into the internet, it is on my system.
 In practical terms, I have a phone in my house.
 That phone is on my system, it has its own extension.
-If I am at home, my secretary can buzz my extension and say, “Mike, call on three for you” and I can pick up the call immediately.
+If I am at home, my assistant can buzz my extension and say, “Mike, call on three for you” and I can pick up the call immediately.
 There is no transferring or call forwarding.
 It is no different than if I was sitting in my office down the hall.
 Additionally, the caller ID from any phone plugged into the system comes up with the office name and phone number.
 No more having to call from your cell phone or home phone.
 If I get a new lead from the internet at 10 PM, I can call them from my office home phone.
 Many people save the phone number in their recent calls directory, and now they will have my correct office number.

 Finally, the cost of VOIP is comparable to what I was paying for eight lines with AT&T. But, my costs for adding lines at AT&T would have continued to go up but there is no additional cost with VOIP since I do not pay per line.
 Additionally, as the name implies, VOIP goes over the internet, so my phone package includes internet access.
 In the end, my phone bill is the same as it was with AT&T but I love all the additional benefits.
 Also, I have the ability to grown with VOIP without an increase in cost.